MAC’s Mission Statement:

-In October 2017, Spay Worcester became part of Second Chance Animal Services, which runs a Pets For Life program and a low cost veterinary clinic in the city of Worcester.
-MAC is proud to have supported Spay Worcester from its inception to becoming a successful program that is vital to cats and neighborhoods in Worcester.
+In October 2017, Spay Worcester went from being a MAC task force and became part of Second Chance Animal Services, which runs a Pets For Life program and a low cost veterinary clinic in the city of Worcester.
+MAC is proud to have supported Spay Worcester from its inception to becoming a successful, independent program that is vital to cats and neighborhoods in Worcester.

 To volunteer with Spay Worcester please contact email@example.com.

-The level of shelter medicine education among Massachusetts shelter and rescue workers varies widely and “101” was created with a goal of providing comprehensive training in general shelter medicine to animal shelter/rescue staff and volunteers, bringing all personnel to the same high level of key knowledge by employing already established guidelines and protocols.
+The level of shelter medicine education among Massachusetts shelter and rescue workers varies widely and “ESRO” was created with a goal of providing comprehensive training in animal health, basic medical protocols and husbandry to animal shelter/rescue staff and volunteers, bringing all personnel to the same high level of key knowledge by employing already established guidelines and protocols.
 By having a foundational training program to address the issues of animal health, both animal shelter/rescue personnel and the animals benefit.
-This is a huge endeavor, but curriculum development is about 80% done.
-Once ready for “prime time,” Massachusetts shelter veterinarians will be the instructors at each Shelter and Rescue 101 training session.
-The Task Force has integrated Tufts Shelter Medicine students in the process.
+The curriculum has been completed and there was a “dress rehearsal” of the presentation and comments are now being integrated to create a final version.
+At that point Massachusetts shelter veterinarians will be the instructors at each ESRO training session.
+The Task Force has integrated Becker College in the process.
 One of the central tenets of MAC’s mission is to promote collaboration as well as provide educational opportunities.
 Another part of the mission is to play a leadership role in animal welfare in Massachusetts.
 This Task Force embodies this spirit.

 Shelter Statistics Task Force

 MAC encourages organizational memberships and individual memberships.
 Individual MAC members receive discounted meeting fees and priority meeting registrations.
 Organizational MAC members receive free meeting passes, the number of which is dependent on an organization’s membership level, and priority meeting registration when using free meeting passes.
 MAC also offers meeting discounts to students.
-MAC is preparing to introduce a special membership level to benefit cities and towns and the ACOs who serve them.
-This expanded membership is intended to better meet the needs of our Massachusetts animal welfare community and strengthen MAC’s usefulness with better targeted initiatives, collaborative projects, and educational programs.
 See the website for specific information about the different kinds of memberships and the benefits that go along with MAC membership.
-If you have any questions about memberships, please email the MAC membership committee at email@example.com.
+If you have any questions about memberships, please email the MAC membership committee at firstname.lastname@example.org.

 Thank you for your continuing support and participation in the mission of MAC.